CraftAcademyLabs/coach-guides/miscellaneous/retro.md

 ### Retrospective
-The end of week 2 is a good time to do a retrospective meeting with the cohort.
+The end of week 2 is a good time to hold the first **retrospective meeting** with the cohort.
 After that the retrospective should be held on a biweekly basis.

 The meeting should be facilitated by the Community Manager or one of the coaches.
 Preferably not the Head Coach or the coach that currently works with the group.

 The scope of the meeting is to discuss the just-concluded two week period (sprint) and determines what could be changed that might make the next sprint more productive for the team as a whole and for individual members.
-Also, it's very important that the students get a chance to vent and feel that we as a organization listen and respond to their needs. **The retrospective is however not only for the students but for benefit of the whole team.** The retrospective is a collaborative process among all team members, including both the students and the coaches as well as the Community Manager and possibly other staff members.
+Also, it's very important that the students get a chance to vent and feel that we as a organization listen and respond to their needs. **The retrospective is however not only for the students but for benefit of the whole team.** It is a collaborative process among all team members, including both the students and the coaches as well as the Community Manager and possibly other staff members.

 ### The model
-The model for the discussion is to answer or address 3 key questions:
+The model for the discussion consists of 3 key questions:

 - What went well during the period?
 - What went wrong during the period?